-You can put a lock onto each of the four doors by having two characters in that entryway.
+You can put a lock on each of the four doors by having two characters in that entryway.
 That way, one can hold down the door, while the other installs the lock.
 Some basic cooperation is needed for this task.
 When all four locks are in place, you have won.

 There’s only one way to lose – if you have to place a zombie and there are none left in the reserve.
 Since there are only 8 zombies to begin with, this can happen quickly, if you’re not careful (or just unlucky).

 One last thing is the 3-zombie rule.
 You can no longer enter a space if there are 3 or more zombies in it.
-This means you have no way of clearing a space if the zombies start stacking, so make sure you clear them before that happens!
+This means you have no way of clearing a room if the zombies start stacking, so make sure you clear them before that happens!

 The Mysterious Envelopes

-We’ve only described a single scenario of Zombie Kidz Evolution, but there’s more going on in between them.
+We’ve only described a single scenario of Zombie Kidz Evolution, but there’s more going on between them.
 First, there are special missions that you can complete.
 From simple ones, like “Win a game with 3 players.”, to more complicated ones: “Win 3 games in a row.”.
-There is enough of them to always something to aim for.
+There is enough of them to always have something to aim for.